gbv/beaconspec/beacon.md

 ## Fields for link construction

-The meta fields `prefix`, `target`, `link`, and `message` are only used to abbreviate link elements in BEACON serializations.
-Applications MUST ignore these fields after they have been used to construct a full BEACON dump from a serialized BEACON file.
-For instance the following BEACON text serialization contains a single link:
+The meta fields `prefix`, `target`, `link`, and `message` are not part of Beacon dumps but they are used to abbreviate link elements in Beacon files.
+Applications MUST ignore these fields after they have been used to construct a full link dump from a serialized Beacon file.
+For instance the following Beacon text file contains a single link:

      #PREFIX: http://example.org/
      #TARGET: http://example.com/